-The Consortium and its members have funded the development of computer models to characterise chemical properties and decrease animal testing.
+The Science Consortium and its members have funded the development of computer models to characterise chemical properties and decrease animal testing.
 In 2009, members funded a successful international review of a method to predict endocrine activity of chemicals; in 2010 and 2012, members funded a series of workshops to create computer models to predict cancer-causing activity.
-Computer models developed with the support of Consortium members, including the endocrine model, have been incorporated into a publicly available predictive tool managed by the OECD called the OECD QSAR Toolbox, which is now widely used to fulfil data requirements for regulatory programmes around the globe.
-As part of the International Council on Animal Protection in OECD Programmes (ICAPO), the Consortium partnered with computational toxicology experts to train US Environmental Protection Agency regulators in the use of the OECD QSAR Toolbox.
+Computer models developed with the support of Science Consortium members, including the endocrine model, have been incorporated into a publicly available predictive tool managed by the OECD called the OECD QSAR Toolbox, which is now widely used to fulfil data requirements for regulatory programmes around the globe.
+As part of the International Council on Animal Protection in OECD Programmes (ICAPO), the Science Consortium partnered with computational toxicology experts to train US Environmental Protection Agency regulators in the use of the OECD QSAR Toolbox.
+In 2021, the Science Consortium was a sponsor of the 19th International Workshop on (Q)SAR in Environmental and Health Sciences.

 “The science PETA is sponsoring is critical to the elimination of animal use.
 PETA puts its money where its mouth is and has steadfastly supported better use of science to reduce reliance on animal testing.”